header source

 Font

-Using a special font can change the impression, but it can make the text harder to read if used in large areas.
-Therefore, I used the default font for areas with a lot of text, such as blog articles.
-Browser standard fonts are useful.
+Special fonts are useful for changing impressions, but they can become difficult to read when used in areas with a lot of text.
+Therefore, I used the default font for areas with a lot of text, such as the main body of blog posts.
+The browser's standard fonts are useful.

-I applied ZEN Maru Gothic to headers and footers, which are areas with little text and need attention.
-It's a round, cute, and easy-to-read font that helps to soften the impression.
+I applied ZEN Maru Gothic to areas with less text where I want to guide the eye, such as headers and footers.
+It's a rounded, cute, and easy-to-read font that helps soften the impression.

 Article Display